theComputeKid/scrapper/README.md

 The `"functions"` field is divided into:
 - `"name"`: Name of the C++ function to be exported.
 This is also the base name that the generated functions will use.
 - `"description"`: Optional.
 Generate doxygen comments (also per parameter).
-- `"combination"`: Defines the combination of templates to create wrappers for.
+- `"combination"`: Optional.
+Defines the combination of templates to create wrappers for, when more than one is provided.
-  - `"all"`: All combinations of supplied types (cartesian product)
+  - `"all"`: Default.
+All combinations of supplied types (cartesian product)
   - `"fixed"`: Linear combination of types. i.e. `template[0]type[0]` with `template[1]type[0]`, `template[0]type[1]` with `template[1]type[1]`.
 - `"templates"`: An array of templates that the C++ function accepts.